sungsoo-ahn/2025/_posts/2025-04-28-unlearning-pitfalls.md

 ---

-## Machine Unlearning - The Need for a "Patch" in Foundation Models
+## Machine Unlearning: The Need for a "Patch" in Foundation Models

 Imagine you're developing a software application.
 When users encounter bugs—issues causing undesirable behaviors—you release a patch to fix them.
 Over time, these patches evolve into newer versions of the software, maintaining functionality while addressing specific flaws.
 This iterative improvement process is fundamental to software development.